tokenspice/tokenspice/README.md

 **WARNING: this is WIP code.
-Pre-alpha yada yada.
-Keep your expectations low.
+Prototype, not fully functional, etc. Keep your expectations low.
 But maybe parts are useful to some:)**

 # TokenSPICE : Token Simulator with Python or EVM agents